nrfconnect/sdk-nrf/samples/cellular/lte_ble_gateway/README.rst

 1. Set the **SW10** switch, marked as *debug/prog*, in the **NRF91** position.
    On nRF9160 DK board version 0.9.0 and earlier versions, the switch was called **SW5**.
 #.
-Build the LTE Sensor Gateway sample (this sample) for the nrf9160dk/nrf9160/ns build target and program the main controller with it.
+Build the LTE Sensor Gateway sample (this sample) for the ``nrf9160dk/nrf9160/ns`` board target and program the main controller with it.

    .. note::
-      To build the sample successfully, you must specify the board version along with the build target.
+      To build the sample successfully, you must specify the board version along with the board target.
       For example, for board version 1.1.0, the sample must be built in the following way:

       .. parsed-literal::